theanirudhvyas/theanirudhvyas.github.io/content/posts/books/the-effective-engineer/index.md

 ## My Notes
-The goal of an Engineer:

-- To ship the most value in the least effort and amount of time
+**The goal of an Engineer:** To ship value and to solve problems.

-- To do the above regularly and in a sustainable way
+We default to code and software as our tools for shipping value as they provide the most leverage.
+You write something once and it works for years and can be replicated with no costs across all similar problems.
+But often we get blinded by our comfort zone and daily distractions and start ignoring the problems that give us much more leverage.
+We need to build frameworks to help us identify such issues and help us execute on them.

-Successful engineers ignore the bureaucracy that values low leverage tasks and identify the 1/2 things that make the most business impact.
+**Successful Engineers** ignore the bureaucracy that values low leverage tasks and identify the 1 or 2 things that make the most business impact.

-Good Questions to ask about your product

-- Is my product successful?
-- If not, what are the 1 or 2 things that will make it so.

-Always ask why before how → ~~how~~  why should we do it?

-Instead of trying to solve the impossible problems, try to question the assumptions and work around the problems.
+Always ask why before how → **~~how~~ why should we do it?**  Instead of trying to solve the impossible problems, try to question the assumptions and work around the problems.

-Engineering is much more about leverage than programming ability
+Engineering is much more about leverage than programming ability.

-Leverage is the yardstick for measuring effectiveness

-Leverage = Impact Produced/Time Invested.   → ROI
+Leverage is the yardstick for measuring effectiveness. `Leverage = Impact Produced/Time Invested.   → ROI`

-Similarly, use the Pareto Principle, what 20% of work produces 80% of impact
+Pareto Principle, what 20% of work produces 80% of impact can be used to the same effect.

 Questions to ask to increase leverage:
 - How can I complete this activity in a shorter amount of time?
 - How can I increase value produced by this activity?
 - Is there something else that would produce more value?